-For more information on how effective layering system works, find our full Layering System Buying Guide here.
+For more information on how effective layering system works, see our Layering System Buying Guide.

 When choosing gloves for mountaineering it is likely you'll want more than one pair.
 You should be looking to take, at the very least, a warm liner pair and a waterproof outer pair.

 These should be warm and able to wick sweat away from your hands while boasting a low profile for dexterity and fit.
 Fleece and Merino wool liner gloves are popular thanks to their excellent performance and minimal weight, some come with touchscreen compatibility on the fingertips for use with electronics while out on the hill.

 A quality shell glove will be made with a waterproof and breathable fabric that offers excellent durability.
 Those with articulated fingers can often be more comfortable and allow your hands to sit in a more natural position when handling tools such as a walking or climbing axe.
 Thicker insulation on the back of the hand and thinner insulation on the palm of the hand will ensure a better combination of dexterity and insulation, while a wrist leash will allow you to take off the gloves when you need to without worrying about them blowing away.

 It's worth keeping your eyes out for a nose wipe on your shell gloves: It perhaps goes against everything your parents taught you about wiping your nose on your sleeve, but it's considerably more practical than tissues and you don't want to run the risk of your favourite cotton hanky blowing away!

 For Winter: In winter, taking a spare pair of each when out on the hill is always recommended just in case one set becomes saturated.
 It's also worth considering mitten style gloves when looking for your outer gloves as these can often be slightly warmer.